Harnessing the power of the cloud to design personalized healthcare solutions

 Apply it to your courses

 Health and wellbeing apply to everyone, which motivates students to apply the latest technologies to improve our lives.
 For some ideas, you don’t need prior development skills to realize your first prototypes.
-Can you think of a way to explain health in 3D through Amazon Sumerian?
 How can Amazon Alexa help offer advice for wellbeing?
 Use the powerful infrastructure of Amazon SageMaker to give your students a taste of what’s possible at no cost through AWS Educate.